 Among Bangkok’s numerous night markets, relative newcomer Talat Rot Fai – frequently referred to in English as the train market (but with no connection to the railway market in Mae Klong) – is currently among the most popular, and seems to have an enduring appeal.

 With three sections to this huge market space, there are also many traders selling modern fashion and apparel more typical of other night markets in Bangkok; however, it is the one-off and hard to find items that really make Rot Fai Market superior to all other night markets in the city.
-Where else in the Thailand would you find a pristine 1950s Cadillac next to vintage leather jackets, French chandeliers and 1960s action figures from Japan?
-Combine all this with cool restaurants, bars and snack stalls and you have a fun night out from sunset to midnight, Thursday to Sunday.
+Where else in Thailand would you find a pristine 1950s Cadillac next to vintage leather jackets, French chandeliers, and 1960s action figures from Japan?
+Combine all this with cool restaurants, bars, and snack stalls and you have a fun night out from sunset to midnight, Thursday to Sunday.

 A Second Train Market Now Open on Ratchada Road

 Due to its ongoing success, there is now a second location of the Train Market opened on Ratchadaphisek Road, much closer to downtown Bangkok.
 Opened in January 2015, Ratchada Train Market is not as big as the original, but it has the same arty vibe, retro gear and tasty snacks to enjoy.
-It is very easy reach, a few minutes’ walk from Thailand Cultural Center MRT Underground Station, behind Esplanade Shopping Mall.
+It is very easy to reach, a few minutes’ walks from the Thailand Cultural Center MRT Underground Station, behind Esplanade Shopping Mall.
 Ratchada Train Market is open from 17:00 to 01:00, from Thursday to Sunday.